MarcusJWatson/MarcusWatson_Annotate/front/README.md

 Only shell pages are implemented.
 Need to make the backend to actually get a good feel for the project

+# Purpose
+- note taking app for when I read books.
+I read a lot of novels.
+Primaril wuxia novels.
+I come across many scenes or events that I would want to save context for or revisit later.
+This allows me to store and save those memories and my comments on them.

 ## Getting Started

 - DownLoad Zip